intergral/deep-java-client/DEVELOPMENT.md

 Here we have a few hints on how to develop this module.

+## Environment

+### Java SDK

+To set up the java environment we recommend using [SDKMAN](https://sdkman.io/).
+Once sdkman is installed simply run `sdk env` in the project root to set the JDK.

+### Building

+To simplify the building the maven build is split into a few profiles to reduce the build time.
+There are a few commands in the [`Makefile`](./Makefile) that can help with the builds.

 ## CF Debugging

 To debug in CF I found the easiest way is to use the docker.
 We can do this with this command: